If there's one European city which has achieved almost legendary status amongst

 clean and well run.

-Further down the Spuistraat there's Prik a cosy pink bar where you can experience their "Lovely Liquids,
+While in the Spuistraat we'd stop off at Prik a cosy pink bar where you can experience their "Lovely Liquids,

-There's a far more traditional scene round the Amstel and the Rembrandtsplein.
+There's a far more traditional bar scene round the Amstel and the Rembrandtsplein.
 One

 Amstel Fifty Four is one of the oldest gay pubs in Holland and has a

-completely disarming naffness, while Montmartre de Paris round the corner
+completely disarming naffness, while Montmartre de Paris closer to the Rembrandtsplein

 is a place where even Dame Edna would feel at home.
 Probably best avoided unless